Contact Us

 Email: Ali.Steenis@bellevuecollege.edu

 Blind since birth and passionate about disability justice, Ali understands the importance of education equity and the difference accommodations can make in school for disabled students.
-She received her B.A. in Global Development Studies and is currently pursuing a master’s degree in Disability Studies from City University of New York.
+She received her Bachelor of Arts in Global Development Studies and is currently pursuing a master’s degree in Disability Studies from City University of New York.
 In her spare time, Ali enjoys cooking new foods with her partner, running, or riding horses with friends.

 Wherever you find Ali, you are sure to find her guide dog Bodeen taking a snooze under a table or enthusiastically targeting an elevator (his favorite task).
 Please remember that while his sweet and wiggly personality could melt even the hardest hearts, Bodeen has a very important job to do and must not be distracted.

-Front Desk Coordinator: gillian Bearbow-Nedblake (she/her)
+Program Manager: gillian Bearbow-Nedblake (she/her)

-A picture of Snow Lake from the trail.
+Snow Lake from the trail.

 Phone: 425-564-2657